 We offer a complete curriculum to earn a high school diploma from Saint Vincent de Paul Virtual Academy that is recognized by colleges, universities, and employers and signifies that you have completed a rigorous course of study.
 GED preparation is not part of the curriculum.

 Yes!
-SVVA is ideal for many situations, including families who relocate out of the area for military or business transfers, for families with members located in two different households, and for international students who are seeking a Catholic education and graduation with a high school diploma but are not able to travel to the United States to attend in person.
+SVVA is ideal for many situations, including families who relocate out of the area for military or business transfers, or for families with members located in two different households.

 We strive to offer an affordable, quality, Catholic education.
 Tuition varies by full-time and part-time attendance.
 Saint Vincent de Paul Virtual Academy utilizes FACTS, a confidential online service, to develop a Tuition Payment Plan that allows you to spread your tuition payments over the school year with no interest expenses or additional fees.
 Click here to read about our tuition and payment plans.
 We also offer a flexible tuition program for qualifying families to take advantage of a more affordable, personalized tuition rate.

 SVVA is committed to keeping class sizes small to ensure that each student receives individualized instruction.
 Additional faculty will be hired, as necessary, to maintain a low student-to-faculty ratio.